Qovery/documentation/website/docs/using-qovery/configuration/clusters.md

 If you work in a sensitive business area such as financial technology, enabling the **Static IP** feature can help fulfil the security requirements of some of the external services you use, therefore making it easier for you to get whitelisted by them.

 This feature has been activated by default.
-Since February 1, 2024, aws_existing_vpccharge public IPv4 Addresses.
+Since February 1, 2024, AWS charge public IPv4 Addresses.
 Disabling it may cost you more, depending on the number of nodes in your cluster.
+Check this [link](https://aws.amazon.com/blogs/aws/new-aws-public-ipv4-address-charge-public-ip-insights/) for more information.

 </Alert>